-^{1.} Diversion-weir of the hydropower plant Aue, Switzerland
+^{1.} Hydroelectric power plant Rheinfelden, Germany

 ^{2.} Bajina Bašta hydropower plant, Serbia

 The effects that these subsequent commitments may have on hydropower's share in total energy production are highly uncertain.
 At the same time, the COVID-19 crisis has shown, the economic situation can quickly and dramatically change.
 Indeed, in some countries COVID-19 related quarantining and economic shutdowns led to energy price and demand decreases of 20% (IHA, 2020).
 While COVID-19 has interrupted deals and slowed reneweable energy expansion in 2020, the EU's economic and policy settings suggest that as soon as the economy recovers, hydropower investment will recover alongside (McCrone et al, 2020).